stack-queue-coder/stack-queue-coder/README.md

 🤝 Collaboration: I'm comfortable working in teams and collaborating with others, and I value clear communication and constructive feedback.

-## Projects
-📁 [Friendbase](https://github.com/ayush-aryan/Friendbase): A simple web application for storing and managing contact lists using MongoDB and Node.js.

-📊 [CodeCracker](https://github.com/ayush-aryan/CodeCracker): A website that generates programming problems and evaluates user-submitted solutions, built using Flask and Vue.js.

-👦 [Face Detection and Recognition](https://github.com/ayush-aryan/Face-Detection-and-Recognition): A project that uses OpenCV and deep learning models to detect and recognize faces in real-time video streams.

 ## Contact
 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/ayush-arya-4a7647193/) if you're interested in collaborating on a project or just want to say hello!